Guilli12pm/QNLP/README.md

-# Sentiment Analysis using Lamnbeq
+# Sentiment Analysis using Lambeq

 ## Description